zopefoundation/bobo/bobo/README.txt

 - Calling objects to generate HTTP responses

-Bobo doesn't have a templateing language, a database integration layer, or a number of other features that are better provided by WSGI middle-ware or application-specific libraries.
+Bobo doesn't have a templating language, a database integration layer, or a number of other features that are better provided by WSGI middle-ware or application-specific libraries.